María Guillermina Valdes Villalva: Biography

 This first COMO also became a center for coordinating various co-op programs for the unemployed, both men and women.
 She also helped create jobs for the men in the area by helping to create a recycling cooperative in 1972.
 Villalva and others had witnessed people living in shanty towns outside of the dump with no way to support themselves.
 The recycling co-op had scavengers in the dump turning in items that could be recycled for money.
 Items of need were provided for free outside the dump a small store called "The Lord's Store."
 In addition, Villalva also educated the scavengers at the dump.

 By 1980, COMO centers were set to be established in Puerto Rico and San Jose, California.
 COMO became a center not just for workers in Juárez, but also around the world.
 COMO's impact can also be measured in the effect it had on the lives of many of the participants in the program, who were women with an average age of twenty-two.
 Women who participated in the improving classes had a measurable and greater sense of personal empowerment that differed greatly from the "stereotype of the ideal Mexican female" in the 1980s.
 Many of the women involved in COMO became leaders in their communities and at work.

 In 1985, Villalva was involved with bringing attention to the press about a dangerous contamination affecting workers in a metal foundry.
 Over 193 workers suffered from various symptoms ranging from neurological disorders to sterility because they had been exposed to radioactive cobalt 60.
 In 1985 she also spoke as an expert in border studies in Washington, D.C. at a congressional hearing involving immigration changes, where she stated that the new immigration bill would cause many Mexicans to lose their jobs.

 In 1988, Villalva was the general director of external affairs for the Colegio de la Frontera Norte (Colef).
 Colef and Villava were supportive of the civil movement surrounding violence against women in Northern Mexico, especially in Juárez.

 In 1975, Villalva was awarded the Loretto Academy's Alumnae award for outstanding service.
 In 1983, Villalva received the Mary Rhodes Award for her accomplishments in working towards social justice.

 She was a keynote speaker at the 1988 National Association for Chicano Studies (NACS) conference where she spoke on the maturation of Chicana/o studies as an academic field.

 Villalva died in an airplane explosion on September 11, 1991.
-She was flying to Houston from Laredo on a commuter plane, Flight 2574, to attend the graduation of her daughter.
+She was flying to Houston from Laredo on a commuter plane, Continental Express Flight 2574, to attend the graduation of her daughter.